stefanogram/open-source-satellite-image-receiver/README.md

 4.  **Set up environment variables:**

-    Create a file named `.env` in the root of the project directory and add your NASA API key in the following format:
+    Create a file named `.env` in the root of the project directory.

+    You will need a NASA API key to fetch satellite images.
+You can obtain a free API key by following the instructions on the [NASA API website](https://api.nasa.gov/).

+    Once you have your API key, add it to the `.env` file in the following format:

     ```
     NASA_API_KEY=your_api_key_here
     ```

-    Replace `your_api_key_here` with your actual API key obtained from [NASA API website](https://api.nasa.gov/).
+    Replace `your_api_key_here` with the actual API key you obtained.

 5.  **Run the development server:**